Heating Systems for a Temperate Greenhouse

 - This type of heating system is recommended for small greenhouses.

-- The time to heat the air is relatively low compared to central heating systems.
+- The time required to heat the air is relatively low compared to central heating systems.

-In addition to the above methods, a greenhouse can be heated with the use of wasted hot water from power plants that may be in close proximity.
+In addition to the above methods, a greenhouse can be heated with the use of wasted hot water from nearby power plants.
 Another option is the use of geothermal heat in which hot water from the ground is pumped to the surface to provide heat to the greenhouse.
 Moreover, deep mines can provide hot air to a greenhouse.

-In this article and the previous one, we covered several ways to conserve energy and heat in the greenhouse.
-It is imperative to consult an engineer to modify or upgrade the greenhouse, because the success of the different heating systems or the energy conservation strategies will depend on a good design.
+Whatever method you choose to heat your greenhouse, it is imperative to consult an engineer to modify or upgrade the greenhouse, because the success of the different heating systems or the energy conservation strategies will depend on a good design.

 In this second part of our four-part series on growing vegetables and herbs in the greenhouse, we will focus on the greenhouse structures needed to produce quality crops.